Alert 1 of 1

 1. Choose your tools

-• Budgeting apps.
-If your life happens on your phone, you can download a budgeting app like YNAB or Mint to help you track your spending.
-Both apps allow you to allocate a specific amount of money for each spending category for each month, and will enable you to track your spending with just a few clicks.
-It’s important to note that YNAB is not a free app, but that it may be worth the price for users who want to take on a more active role in their money management.
-You should also check out the MX Money Management feature in your ATFCU digital banking platforms.
-It is free and is integrated into your online banking.
-You can add external accounts, set goals, create budgets, and track your spending all from the comfort of your home or wherever you are.
-This is an incredible feature that can help you immensely.
+• Personal Financial Management Apps – If your life happens on your phone, you can download a budgeting app like YNAB to help you track your spending.
+The app allows you to allocate a specific amount of money for each spending category for each month, and will enable you to track your spending with just a few clicks.
+It’s not free but may be worth the price for users who want to take on a more active role in their money management.
+For a free experience, check out the Money Management by MX feature in your ATFCU digital banking platforms.
+It’s integrated into your spending at ATFCU and you can add external accounts as well.
+The program allows you to set goals, create budgets, and track your spending from the comfort of your home or wherever you are.
+Money Management is a powerful tool and can help you immensely.

 • The envelope system.
-If you’re a big cash spender, consider withdrawing the cash you think you’ll spend in a month (or in a week) and keeping it in an envelope designated for each category.
+If much of your purchasing is done using cash, consider withdrawing the cash you think you’ll spend in a month (or in a week) and keeping it in envelopes designated for each category.
 When you need to make a purchase, just use money from the envelope.
 I tend to do this but digitally.
-I have 10 savings accounts and 3 checking accounts between my husband and I’s accounts.
-I have named them all something different.
-Here are some of the categories I have made: emergency savings, Christmas, giving, eating out, vehicle fund, and a savings for our kids activities.
-I have direct transfers set up for these so we are always saving.
+My husband and I I have 10 savings accounts and 3 checking accounts, and each has a specific name.
+Here are some of the categories we use: emergency savings, Christmas, giving, eating out, vehicle fund, and a savings account for our kids’ activities.
+I have direct transfers set up from our paychecks, so we are always saving.
 Then when I need to buy Christmas gifts I just transfer the money from that savings to my checking account.
-Or when I have to go to one of the boys soccer games or purchase new cleats, I take the money from the kids savings.
+Or when I have to go to one of the boys soccer games or purchase new cleats, I take the money from the activity savings.
 I personally don’t like carrying cash because I always forget what I spent it on or it disappears…🤔.
 You can decide which system works best for you, cash or digital ‘envelopes’.

 • Receipts.
 Hold onto every receipt from the purchases you make this month to help you track your spending.